ASK A THEFT CRIMES DEFENSE ATTORNEY IN LYNNWOOD

 Contact the experienced theft crimes defense attorneys at The Law Offices of Lance Fryrear for a free consultation so we can get things looking brighter for you and your family as soon as possible.

-I got charged with Theft.
-Now what?
+I Got Charged with Theft.
+Now What?

 If you got stopped in a store for shoplifting, more often than not a police officer came and questioned you.
 If the officer gave you a ticket for Theft 3rd Degree, it usually has your first court date on it.
 Look closely at the bottom of the ticket.
 It should also tell you which court you are supposed to go to.
 If the officer told you a court date would be coming in the mail, make sure that you gave the officer a good address.